py5coding/py5book/integrations/cairo.md

 like cairocffi in the previous example.

 Do not install both Pycairo and cairocffi, as this seems to cause problems.
-Removing cairocffi means removing cairosvg and py5's ability to convert SVG images.
+Removing cairocffi means removing cairosvg and py5's ability to convert SVG files to `Py5Image` objects.